Linux on embedded systems: Early days

 Prior to becoming the de-facto standard for microprocessor-based devices, a Linux distribution was created for the Linux Router Project, with the intent of transforming PCs to routers.

 Introduction of μClinux

-Starting in the late 1990s and the first decade of the 21st century, the introduction of μClinux enabled ports to a large variety of microprocessors.
+Starting in the late 1990s and the first decade of the 21st century, the introduction of μClinux enabled ports to a large variety of microprocessors, especially those without a memory management unit (NOMMU).
 Linux is also used as an alternative to using a proprietary operating system and its associated toolchain.

 Introduction of BusyBox

 The introduction of BusyBox in 1999 enabled packaging of critical tools in an embedded system, with a minimal footprint.

 The ARM-Linux synergy

-As mentioned in the article ARM architecture family, due to their low costs, low power consumption, and low heat generation, arm processors are prevalent in many embedded devices.
-The open source nature, the flexibility, and the stability of Linux contributes to its widespread adoption to ARM devices.
+ARM processors are prevalent in many embedded devices, due to their low costs, low power consumption, and low heat generation.
+The open source nature, the flexibility, and the stability of Linux contribute to its widespread adoption on ARM devices.

 Development toolchains

 The development of the GNU cross-compiler facilitated the adoption of Linux embedded to many processors.